commtech/fscc-windows/README.md

 The only additional packages you will require is if you want to use the Python library.
 In addition to having Python installed, we also require that you install pySerial.

+##### Library Compatability
+All of the 2.2.X releases will not break API compatability.
+If a function in the 2.2.X series returns an incorrect value it could be fixed to return the correct value in a later release.

+When and if we switch to a 2.3 release there will only be minor API changes.

 ### Quick Start Guide